 The lung cancer market is expected to grow at a CAGR of around 14.2% from 2020 to 2027.

 Based on type, NSCLC segment is the leading segment in the overall market.

 Rising prevalence of smoking among the population is one of the prominent factors that drive the demand for lung cancer market.

-Which region is expected to be the fastest growing market over the forecast period?
+Asia Pacific is expected to be the fastest growing market in the forthcoming years